NJames805/Ez-Tour/README.md

 git clone https://github.com/yourusername/ez-tour.git
 ```

+2. Set up your Google API key:
+   - Copy `Config.xcconfig.template` to `Config.xcconfig`
+   - Replace `your_api_key_here` in `Config.xcconfig` with your actual Google Places API key
+   - Make sure `Config.xcconfig` is added to your Xcode project

-2. Open the project in Xcode:
+3. Open the project in Xcode:
 ```bash
 cd ez-tour
 open Ez\ Tour.xcodeproj
 ```

-3. Build and run the project in Xcode
+4. Build and run the project in Xcode

 ## Usage